User Tools

 • In a large incident, Lobby will need its own channel.

-• If the Incident Commander splits off the Operations function, they will need their own channel.
+• If the Incident Commander splits off the Operations function, they will need a separate channel.

 • Staffing the EOC should be a consideration dependent upon the size of the incident.